Randy Beisler

 Randall Lee Beisler (born October 24, 1944) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for the Philadelphia Eagles, the San Francisco 49ers, and the Kansas City Chiefs.
-He played college football for the Indiana Hoosiers and was selected by the Eagles in the first round of the 1966 NFL draft.
+He played college football for the Indiana Hoosiers and was selected fourth overall by the Eagles in the first round of the 1966 NFL draft.

 On May 5, 2013, Beisler was inducted into the Indiana Football Hall of Fame.

 His brother, Jerry Beisler is a writer and poet.